nktice/AMD-AI/dev.md

 # workaround for ROCm + Torch > 2.4.x - https://github.com/comfyanonymous/ComfyUI/issues/3698
  export TORCH_BLAS_PREFER_HIPBLASLT=0
 # use specific versions to avoid downloading all the nightlies... ( update dates as needed )
+## This command should work - but the new ( 20241014, 20241015 pytorch versions have errors with hipBLASLt -
- export TORCH_COMMAND="pip install --pre torch torchvision --extra-index-url https://download.pytorch.org/whl/nightly/rocm6.2"
+# export TORCH_COMMAND="pip install --pre torch torchvision --extra-index-url https://download.pytorch.org/whl/nightly/rocm6.2"
+export TORCH_COMMAND="pip install --pre torch==2.6.0.dev20241013  torchvision==0.20.0.dev20241013+rocm6.2 --extra-index-url https://download.pytorch.org/whl/nightly/rocm6.2"

  ## And if you want to call this from other programs...
  export COMMANDLINE_ARGS="--api"
  ## crashes with 2 cards, so to get it to run on the second card (only), unremark the following